 You worked with your attorney to identify and quantify marital assets.
 You know what everything is worth, so assigning and distributing marital assets should be a piece of cake, right?
 Not so fast.
 Please be careful.

-2 major issues to consider when dividing marital assets: taxes and liquidity.
+Two major issues to consider when dividing marital assets: taxes and liquidity.

 As a tax CPA earlier in my career, what I remember most were my clients getting a surprise tax hit.
 It was the worst part of the job, especially when there was nothing I could do to help.
 Unfortunately, if you’re sitting with your tax adviser next March telling them something for the first time, the next words out of their mouth may make you angry and sad.
 Without getting too deep in the weeds of income tax law, here are my best pieces of advice I can offer.